Prostate cancer treatment

 - Side effects that occur with each type of treatment

-- How much the prostate cancer has spread
+- Whether the prostate cancer is localized or how much the prostate cancer has spread

-- Your Gleason score, which tells how likely it is that cancer has already spread
+- Your Gleason score, which tells how aggressive the cancer is

 - Your prostate-specific antigen (PSA) test result

 Ask your provider to explain these things following about your treatment choices:

 - Which choices offer the best chance of curing your cancer or controlling its spread?

 - How likely is it that you will have different side effects, and how they will affect your life?

 Radical prostatectomy is a surgery to remove the prostate and some of the surrounding tissue.
 It is an option when the cancer has not spread beyond the prostate gland.